Mind uploading: Advocates

 In 1979, Hans Moravec described and endorsed mind uploading using a brain surgeon.
 He used a similar description in 1988, calling it "transmigration".

 Ray Kurzweil, director of engineering at Google, has long predicted that people will be able to upload their brains to computers and become "digitally immortal" by 2045.
 For example, he made this claim in his 2013 speech at the Global Futures 2045 International Congress in New York, which claims to subscribe to a similar set of beliefs.
 Mind uploading has also been advocated by a number of researchers in neuroscience and artificial intelligence, such as Marvin Minsky.
 In 1993, Joe Strout created a small website called the Mind Uploading Home Page, and began advocating the idea in cryonics circles and elsewhere.
-That site has not been updated recently, but it has spawned other sites, including MindUploading.org, run by Randal A. Koene, who also moderates a mailing list on the topic.
+That site has not been updated since 2006, but it has spawned other sites, including MindUploading.org, run by Randal A. Koene, who also moderates a mailing list on the topic.
 These advocates see mind uploading as a medical procedure that could save countless lives.

 Many transhumanists look forward to the development and deployment of mind-uploading technology, with transhumanists such as Nick Bostrom predicting that it will become possible within the 21st century due to technological trends such as Moore's law.

 Michio Kaku, in collaboration with Science, hosted the documentary Sci Fi Science: Physics of the Impossible, based on his book Physics of the Impossible.
 Episode four, "How to Teleport", mentions that mind uploading via techniques such as quantum entanglement and whole-brain emulation using an advanced MRI machine may enable people to be transported vast distances at near light-speed.

 Gregory S. Paul's and Earl D. Cox's book Beyond Humanity: CyberEvolution and Future Minds is about the eventual (and, to the authors, almost inevitable) evolution of computers into sentient beings, but also deals with human mind transfer.
 Richard Doyle's Wetwares: Experiments in PostVital Living deals extensively with uploading from the perspective of distributed embodiment, arguing for example that humans are part of the "artificial life phenotype".
 Doyle's vision reverses the polarity on uploading, with artificial life forms such as uploads actively seeking out biological embodiment as part of their reproductive strategy.